 Your Options for Learning More about Bucharest

 Beyond a free walking tour, TravelMaker can offer you a full experience.
-Our shared tours include the entry tickets of the landmarks included in each tour’s itinerary.

 To understand the emotions that sparked the revolution, you need to see the interiors of the Palace of Parliament as well as hearing the hardships the population when through so it could be built.